 Working Monday through Thursday allows for me to pursue projects like this blog.
 With consistency and determination I know I have the time and no excuses not to pursue a side hustle.
 Although, I won’t lie to you, I’ve noticed writing for this blog is easier said than done.
 In recent months it has taken a back burner to self-care, exercising, and cleaning, and house guests.
 But I’d like to change that and set more of a writing routine, where there are scheduled hours and days of my week to 100% dedicate myself here.

-This small management position has allowed me to practice having difficult conversations with employees, has allowed for me to be in a hiring position, has forced me into being the go-to for any and all problems, and for that I am thankful because it has allowed me to grow.
+This small management position has allowed me to practice having difficult conversations with employees.
+It has allowed for me to be in a hiring position.
+Also, it has forced me into being the go-to for any and all problems, and for that I am thankful because it has allowed me to grow.

 “The key to growth is acknowledging your fear of the unknown and stepping in anyways.” – Jen Sincero

-Increasing my income to where it’s at now, around 55K, including my bonuses, I have been able to save more aggressively and this year I have made adjustments to max out my 401K with the new 2019 limit of $19,000.
+Increasing my income to where it’s at now, around 55K, including my bonuses, I have been able to save more aggressively.
+This year I have made adjustments to max out my 401K with the new 2019 limit of $19,000.
 This alone, is a major reason I choose to stay at a job I am not at all passionate about.
-Like I said formerly, thinking I can now save $20,000 in one year on my salary alone is extremely rewarding and formerly the unimaginable.
+Like I said formerly, thinking I can now save $20,000 in one year on my salary alone is extremely rewarding.
+Formerly the unimaginable.